VILLASframework/documentation/web/demoSetup.md

-# Setup sample data {#web-sampledata}
+# Setup demo {#web-demosetup}

 ## Description

-This document describes setting up sample data in VILLASweb to test it's features.
-It is assumed that the user is logged in with admin permissions.
+This document describes setting up a demo in VILLASweb to test it's features.
+It is assumed that the docker-compose.yml file in VILLASweb repository is used (otherwise setup the website, backend with database and a villasnode which sends data).
-Also the VILLASweb-socket testing tool is assmued running on port 4000 on the local computer.

 ## Instructions